 Peter joined the Board in 2003.
-He has worked in the Agricultural and land based industries for all of his working 2013 and appointed as life, the last 34 years of full time employment being in Cornwall and the Isles of Scilly.
-He is a governor of The Cornwall College Corporation and Vice Chair of Duchy College and a Director of Kernow Grain Ltd. He is Chair of the Group's has previously worked as Audit Committee and sits on the Nominations and Remuneration Committees.
+He has worked in the Agricultural and land based industries for all of his working life, the last 34 years of full time employment being in Cornwall and the Isles of Scilly.
+He is a governor of The Cornwall College Corporation and Vice Chair of Duchy College and a Director of Kernow Grain Ltd. He is Chair of the Group's Audit Committee and sits on the Nominations and Remuneration Committees.